Murray918/react-redux-click-counter/README.md

 This is a simple react/redux click counting App

+It is a basic shell for react and redux

 This project is also bootstrapped with create-react-app

 For Redux: npm install redux react-redux --save